rahmanhafeezul/Traffic-Impact-Prediction/README.md

 The algorithm used is a slight modification of the Co-operative Contextual Bandit Strategy Algorithm which is based on the idea that the prediction accuracy is higher when the various sensors predicting the traffic conditions share information amongst each other and predict for other sensors when demanded.

+Disclaimer:
+Traffic Impact Prediction uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software.
+The use of JxBrowser is governed by JxBrowser Product Licence Agreement http://www.teamdev.com/jxbrowser-licence-agreement.
+If you would like to use JxBrowser in your development, please contact TeamDev.